shivamcbarthwal/taskList-test/README.md

 ng serve
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+The application will automatically reload whenever you modify any of the source files.  and to run the mock server navigate to  `http://localhost:3000/`

 ## Code scaffolding